abraham-ukachi/boutique-en-ligne/CONTRIBUTING.md

 ## Code of Conduct

 This is a school project and as a result, everyone participating in it is expected to uphold a certain code - i.e. make participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.
+For more information, read our [CODE_OF_CONDUCT.md](https://github.com/abraham-ukachi/boutique-en-ligne/CODE_OF_CONDUCT.md) `markdown` file ;)

 ## Styleguides